schmic/ac-monitor/README.md

 * Copy & Paste your new Steam-API-Key into your configuration file

 #### Admins
-* For each user you want to allow admin rights enter his/her Steam-GUID and his/her name
+* For each user you want to allow admin rights enter his/her Steam64-ID and his/her name
-* The Steam-GUID can be found on the Profile-page after logging in
+* The Steam64-ID can be found on the Profile-page after logging in

 ## Running